 Most death in fires comes from smoke and gas inhalation rather than burning.
 Humans need to breathe relatively cool oxygenated air.
 Burning things have a bad habit of converting that kind of air into very hot, oxygen-free gases.
 Depending what you’re burning, that can also be very toxic.
 A couple lung-fulls of the smoke let off by burning polyester or nylon could scorch someone’s lungs, suffocate them, and poison them all at the same time besides.
 Pick your most plastic-filled stores, set them ablaze, and just poison everyone who breathes it to varying degrees.
 Joy!

 Also, think about an older building.
 Old buildings that included wood and brick in their construction are much more flammable.
-Those are few and far between nowadays, and likely even less common in the concrete misery of the Hunger Games setting, but the definitely existed and were absolute death-traps if they sparked up.
+Those are few and far between nowadays, and likely even less common in the concrete misery of the Hunger Games setting, but they definitely existed and were absolute death-traps if they sparked up.
 The carpets burned, the walls burned, the ceilings burned.
 All of it, a conflagration of terrible choices.
+Imagine the added challenge of needing roof repair in such a situation.
 What an opportunity!

 Finally, consider undermining the existing safety systems.
 You say your character has access to gasoline from a gas station.
 Do they also have access to the Mall’s utility rooms?